CaMPAM Network and Forum

 The Marine Protected Areas Database

-The MPA database, under the administration of the UNEP-CAR/RCU, is currently being updated.
-Its improvement and full utilization by the MPA community and marine resources managers of the wider Caribbean (scientists, educators, conservation practitioners, environmental planners and managers, and business sector) is a priority activity for CaMPAM.
-The database was already re-structured and dozens of new fields were added to capture a wider array of data and provide a more complete profile of each MPA.
-The database structure was submitted to the review of several regional experts and is currently been re-populated.
-The database is unique and more comprehensive that any other of its kind, including over 300 sites.
-When completed it will be an invaluable tool for MPA managers, practitioners, governments and donors, who could also use it in the assessment of MPA management effectiveness and needs.
-While the database is being populated and is available online at http://www.cep.unep.org/caribbeanmpa , it will require sustained management and inputs to be effective.
-It is structured to be maintained online by the managers themselves and with minimal inputs from UNEP-CAR/RCU.
+The regional MPA database undergoes continuous update and is periodically improved.
+Its improvement and full utilization by the MPA community and marine resources managers of the Wider Caribbean (scientists, educators, conservation practitioners, environmental planners and managers, and business sector) is a priority activity for CaMPAM.
+The database has been re-structured and ca. 60 fields capture a wider array of data and provide a comprehensive profile of each MPA.
+The database structure was reviewed by several regional experts and it is continually populated in collaboration with GCFI and the SPAW-RAC.
+The database is unique and more comprehensive than any other of its kind, and includes over 300 sites.
+A recent feature of the database developed in collaboration with GCFI includes interactive maps and production of fact sheets for MPAs whose information is most complete.
+It is an invaluable tool for MPA managers, practitioners, governments and donors, who could also use it in the assessment of MPA management programme and needs as more current data is uploaded.
+While the database is being populated and is available online at http://campam.gcfi.org/CaribbeanMPA/CaribbeanMPA.php, it will require sustained management and inputs to be effective.
+It is structured to be maintained online by the managers themselves and with minimal inputs from UNEP-CEP/SPAW.
 The objectives of the CaMPAM MPA database are:

-- Incorporate the best available information from the most reliable sources on the identity (category, geographic ad biogeographic location and extension, area) biophysical characteristics (hydroclimate, geomorphologic features, and species, habitats and ecological process occurrence and significance), legal status (designation, contacts), and management (objectives, tools and programs, zoning scheme, biological and cultural resources, main issues, special expertise) of ca. 360 marine protected areas throughout the wider Caribbean or Tropical Northwestern Atlantic Coastal Biogeographic Province (from S Florida to French Guiana).
+- Incorporate the best available information from the most reliable sources on the identity (category, geographic and biogeographic location and extension, area); biophysical characteristics (hydro-climate, geomorphologic features, and species, habitats and ecological process occurrence and significance); legal status (designation, contacts) and management (objectives, tools and programmes, zoning scheme, biological and cultural resources, main issues, special expertise) of ca. 360 marine protected areas throughout the Wider Caribbean or Tropical Northwestern Atlantic Coastal Bio-geographic Province (from South Florida to French Guiana).

 - Develop new products (maps, summary results, reports, news) to be disseminated via CaMPAM list server and to specific targets (government, academia, conservation, business sector, donors).